 CURYJ Operations Manager has over 15 years of experience in non-profit management and community development and is motivated by a lifelong passion for empowering marginalized communities.
 She understands what it takes to launch, manage and sustain a successful non-profit organization and has been instrumental in the growth and success of numerous non-profits and small business.
 Rana has a long history in various social justice movements in the Bay Area and internationally.

 John Jones III was born, raised, and lives in East Oakland and is also a father of three.
-He is currently on staff with CURYJ- Communities United for Restorative Youth Justice as a Life Coach.
+He is currently a Life Coach at Communities United for Restorative Youth Justice.
 In this capacity, John serves as a mentor to at-risk youth and adults between the ages of 18 -35.
 Being formerly incarcerated, John believes in giving back to his community, which he does as a motivational speaker, organizer and staunch advocate in the areas of public safety (Measure Z), economic dignity (Measure FF, Revive Oakland), criminal justice reform (AB 109;, Prop 47, Prop 57), education (Measure N) and also serves as a member of the Board of State and Community Corrections (BSCC) Executive Steering Committee for Prop 47.
 John was recognized by the East Bay Express as a Dynamo For Justice in their 2016 People Issue- Best of the East Bay.
 John also was recognized by CA 18th District Assembly Member Rob Bonta as the recipient of the 2016 Equity Champion award for his “work to empower underrepresented communities in the fight for social and economic justice.”